tugberkugurlu/go-bloggy/web/posts/2020/2020-12-24_21-11-00-configure-free-ssl-with-aws-application-load-balancer-through-terraform.md

 - configure-free-wildcard-ssl-certificate-on-aws-application-load-balancer-through-terraform
 ---

 Last week, I have moved all my personal compute and storage from [Azure](https://azure.microsoft.com/) to [AWS](https://aws.amazon.com/).
 I took this opportunity as an excuse to also start to manage all that infrastructure through [Terraform](https://www.terraform.io/).
 Why AWS though?
-I had had chance to use AWS before for a few projects that I worked on, but since [I joined Deliveroo 2 years ago](https://twitter.com/tourismgeek/status/1091003681003237376), I have been using AWS everyday.
+I had the chance to use AWS before on and off, but since [I joined Deliveroo 2 years ago](https://twitter.com/tourismgeek/status/1091003681003237376), I have been using AWS exclusively and extensively.
 So, it's the least friction for me when it comes to working with a cloud provider.
-That said, this migration itself still has been a really great learning experience for me, and it emphasized it more for me that AWS is million miles ahead in their journey when it comes to developer experience.
-Things just work, especially when it comes to gluing things together (we will see in an example of that in this post).
-When they don't, it's also very obvious why which makes it easy to diagnose what's going wrong (although, [it's probably because of IAM](https://nodramadevops.com/2019/11/why-is-aws-iam-so-hard/) for like 99.9% of the cases).
+That said, this migration has still been a really great learning experience, and it also emphasized it more for me that AWS is million miles ahead in their journey when it comes to developer experience.
+Things just work ™️, especially when it comes to gluing things together (we will see in an example of that in this post).
+When they don't, it's also very obvious the reasons, which makes it easy to diagnose what's going wrong (although, [it's probably because of IAM](https://nodramadevops.com/2019/11/why-is-aws-iam-so-hard/) for like 99.9% of the cases).

-During this migration, I have also discovered that you can actually configure SSL on your own domain free of any additional charges through [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) (ACM) if you are already using [AWS Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) (ALB).
+During this migration, I have also discovered that you can actually configure SSL on your own domain for free, without any additional charges through [AWS Certificate Manager](https://aws.amazon.com/certificate-manager/) (ACM) if you are already using [AWS Application Load Balancer](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) (ALB).
 This was a valuable find for me, as I needed to enable HTTPS for this blog which I have been procrastinating to get it done, like forever.
-However, when I think about it, it wasn't only the additional payment I had to make for the SSL certificate that was making me delay getting one.
-It was probably the cost of maintenance which was the biggest chore that I didn't really want (e.g. certificate renewals and all that).
+However, when I think about it, the additional payment for the SSL certificate wasn't the only reason that was making me delay getting one.
+It was more to do with the cost of maintenance that I didn't really want to get into (e.g. certificate renewals and all that).

-ALB and ACM integration addresses these both issues, by providing a way to configure SSL as well as keeping to renewed for you free of any additional charges.
+ALB and ACM integration addresses both of these issues, by providing a way to configure SSL as well as keeping it automatically renewed without any additional charges.
 To be fair, there is probably also a way to automate this all on Azure, but I have been also away from that world for over 2 years now, and I didn't have the mental capacity to sort it out.
 Anyway, enough with the excuses, and let's see how to make this all sorted through Terraform.

-> Note that I am going to skip what AWS ALB is, how it works, and how to configure it to start directing traffic to your resources (e.g. ECS services, Lambda, EC2 instances, etc.).
-However, it's worth checking out [the ALB documentation](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) before this post if you don't have a good grasp of its concepts.

 ## Creating the Certificate Through AWS Certificate Manager